XIndividualEKS/Daily-Grinding-Cpp/ReadMe.md

 The Link to the problem is https://leetcode.com/problems/length-of-last-word/description/

-Since I am shameless I am also uploading a solution to an easy peoblem on my personal github account but also I know there will be a time where I will want to review this solution in the future so as Jack Sparrow said to the horologist "There is no shame in that dear".
+Since I am shameless I am also uploading a solution to an easy problem on my personal github account but also I know there will be a time where I will want to review this solution in the future so as Jack Sparrow said to the horologist "There is no shame in that dear".

 I have solved the problem in different languages so you can look at the language of your choice and follow through.